Last Updated on October 7, 2022 by Wandering our World

 For a traditional appetizer or side, then baked plantain is the way to go.
 This is St Lucia’s version of French Fries.

 For a very local experience, the quaint fishing village of Anse La Raye is for you.
-Every Friday night this tiny village hosts the ‘Fish Fry’ where street vendors sell grilled and fried fish, lobsters, and much more – all with drinks flowing and music playing!
+Every Friday night this tiny village hosts the ‘Fish Fry’ where street vendors sell grilled and fried fish, lobsters, and much more.
+All with drinks flowing and music playing!

 Both are great choices, and if you have the time and money, each is worth visiting.
 However if the priority is beaches, then Barbados is a better choice than St Lucia.
-The infrastructure is well developed, but the popular beaches can get crowded with tourists.
+The infrastructure is also well developed, but the popular beaches can get crowded with tourists.
 Barbados also tends to be more expensive than St Lucia.